kazkojima/x448-fpga/README.md

 * Point addition on the twisted Edwards curve - curve448.
 [3]
 * Scalar multiplication on the standard base point.

 The target FPGA is ECP5-85G and yosys/nextpnr-ecp5 open software developing system is assumed.
-All operations except scalar multiplication with a given base point are tested successfully on the real chip with 36Mhz clock.
+All operations ~~except scalar multiplication with a given base point~~ are tested successfully on the real chip with 48Mhz clock.

-The routing of the scalar multiplication circuit takes ~40 hours on my PC :-(
+~~The routing of the scalar multiplication circuit takes ~40 hours on my PC :-(~~

-scalarmult.v is a simple implementation of the scalar multiplication with a given base point, though its routing doesn't end successfully yet.
+scalarmult.v is a simple implementation of the scalar multiplication with a given base point~~, though its routing doesn't end successfully yet~~.

 ## Not secure